megroma/Week-1-kickstarter/README.md

 Based on the data we can determine the best month to launch a successful Theater campaign is May.
 Although there are many failed theater campaigns that were launched in May, June, July, and October; May June and July still had a significant number of successful campaigns.
 The worst month to launch a campaign in is December as there is the least number of successful campaigns while still maintaining an average number of failed campaigns.
 I would recommend that the next campaign is launched in in May if possible.
-I would also avoid Launching in October or December.
+I would also avoid launching in October or December.

 ### Results of Outcomes Based on Goals
 Based on the descriptive statistics there are large outliers that are skewing the data.
 This means that there were a few very large goals that varied significantly from the rest of the data.
 The most successful campaigns are those less than $5,000.
 Campaigns with a goal between $5,000 and $24,999 have a good likelihood of success ranging from 45% to 55% with a higher success at the lower goals.
 At $25,000 the success rate falls significantly.
 The percentage successful does increase again between $35,000 to $44,999 but this may be unrelated to the of the goal.